Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 ### Ecosystem Fit

-We still believe the growth of the Polkadot ecosystem hinges on seamlessly integrating Web 2.0 users and corporations.

-We already talked to a lot of Parachain Teams which are really excited to support our project, as it would help them to provide a seedlees onborading and cold-wallet security with a day-to day mobile.

-On this respect our flexible recovery with cloud and NFC options are seen as a significant improvement to streamline the recovery whithout give up on security while still allowing social recovery.

-However, the teams also agreed that the Polkadot ecosystem already has great wallet UIs right now.

-To reach the maximum net benefit for all of the Polkadot ecosystem (including wallets), we decided to shift from being our own branded “Interstellar Wallet” to becoming a decentralized Substrate based authentication layer and white label for other wallet brands.

-After reaching out to existing Polkadot Wallets, we received really positive feedback from their side as well.
-In the future, they could integrate our substrate based account abstraction layer, enhancing  their solution to achieve greater web 2.0 penetration

->-----------------------

 We already talked to a lot of Parachain Teams which are really excited to support our project, as it would help them to provide a seedlees onboarding with novel recovery options through a day-to day mobile.
 The NFC and Token recovery were seen as a significant improvement to streamline the recovery process.
 Parachains could choose to integrate this new recovery pallet directly into their system or wait until we integrate it into the future substrate-based Interstellar Network to leverage additional features including cold wallet security.

 ### Future plan